UAlaska-IT/http_platform/README.md

 ### http_platform::default

 This recipe configures the server, encryption, hosts, and access.
+The certificate and CSR will be recreated if the FQDN of the node changes, so this should be done earlier in the Chef run before any http_platform recipes execute.
 Several additional recipes are called to accomplish these tasks, but only this recipe should be included by clients.

 #### Attributes